MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 * Do not attempt to cheat users, the system, or the ecosystem.
 There is no place in Microsoft Edge Add-ons for any kind of fraud; be it ratings and review manipulation, credit card fraud, or other fraudulent activity.

-Adhering to the Microsoft Edge Add-ons store developer policies helps you make choices that enhance the appeal and audience of your extension.
+Adhering to these policies for the Microsoft Edge Add-ons store helps you make choices that enhance the appeal and audience of your extension.

 <!-- ====================================================================== -->